 Jonathan Sage qualified from the British School Of Naturopathy and Osteopathy (BCNO), as an Osteopath 23 years ago and has practised on Scotland’s West Coast since then.
 He has completed a post-grad course in equine and canine osteopathy, and courses in clinical ergonomics, photo-bio-modulation (Low level Laser Therapy) and core stability training with the CHEK Institute to the level of CHEK exercise coach.
 He lectured for a period of eight years in Anatomy at the Scottish School of Herbal Medicine and traveled throughout Europe over a period of four years as team Osteopath for the British Kayak and Canoe Marathon Race Team.

+He treats all musculoskeletal conditions through a mixed approach of hands-on treatment and specific advice/exercises.
+This is catered to the individual and aims to give you control over your condition.
 As part of his university clinical placement, Harry worked within an NHS referral scheme working with NHS doctors, physiotherapists, and orthopaedic consultants in treating patients with persistent pain.
-He also experienced the benefits of osteopathy on the quality of life of persistent pain conditions such as fibromyalgia.
+He also experienced the benefits of osteopathy on the quality of life of persistent pain conditions.